sdqali/site/content/blog/2025-11-24-using-github-and-bitbucket-issues-for-comments-on-static-sites.markdown

 ---
 title: Using GitHub and Bitbucket issues for comments on Static sites
 date: 2025-11-24T11:49:27-08:00
-draft: true
 tags:
 - hugo
 - github
 - bitbucket
+- codeberg
-ghissueid: 150
+ghissueid: 151
-bbissueid: 143
+bbissueid: 144
 ---
 One thing that statically generated sites like this typically lack is a commenting system.
 There are solutions like Disqus that you can embed, but then the commenter will need to create an account there, and you now have one more dependency.
 Sometimes, that is a perfectly reasonable approach.

-I came up with an approach [^1] that uses GitHub issues (and Bitbucket issues - but more about that later) to host comments.
+I came up with an approach [^1] that uses GitHub issues and Bitbucket issues to host comments.
 Since this site is hosted on GitHub, and most people who would leave a comment on this site have a GitHub account, it doesn't feel like another account to sign up for.
 And for those who don't have a GitHub account, the approach supports Bitbucket as well.

 ## First Iteration